lokwanwai/auto_register_CUSIS/README.md

 "login_password": "12345678"

-"register_time": "20:20:00.000000"
+"register_time": "20:20:00"

-"selenium_driver_PATH": the path of the selenium Chrome driver

 # tutorial
-1. install the selenium chrome driver in the computer [link](https://chromedriver.chromium.org/downloads)

-2. format the config file with your input

-3. run the programme
+1. run the main.py

-4. browse the shopping cart and select the courses you interested in
+2. browse the shopping cart and select the courses you interested in

-5. input your register mode
+3. input your register mode

 # register mode
 ### Validate